VrushtiJ/JerseyFilter/README.md

 Before calling any services, Filter will identify if the request is correct or not by validating the signed token received in the request.

+# Note
+Required DB information and Active Directory's client related info should be added in application.properties file.